codiga/doc.codiga.io/docs/integration-circle-ci.md

 ## Results

 Once your file is committed, you can see the execution of the tool directly in the CircleCI execution, as shown below.
-When the tool fails, it will also indicates what metrics does not meet the quality gate requirements.
+When the tool fails, it will also indicate what metrics do not meet the quality gate requirements.

 ![CircleCI results](/img/circleci-results.png)